Nature School – FAQ

 Will you offer middle and high school?

-We hope our school will grow with the current 4th grade class, adding on a grade each year until we have K-12th.
-We will be adding 5th grade for the 2022-2023 school year.
+We hope our school will grow with the current 5th grade class, adding on a grade each year until we have K-12th.
 We will do our best to offer middle and high school based on logistics and interest from the community.

 How large are the classes?

-Our classes have an average of 12 students.
-Kindergarten has a full time supporting teacher.
-There are two supporting teachers that floats between classes to help with academic work for 1st-5th grade.
+Our classes have an average of 12 - 15 students.
+Kindergarten has an average of 18 students with 2 full time supporting teachers.
+There is a supporting teacher for every class from 1st-5th grade.

 How long is the school day?
 Do you offer early-drop off and late-pick up options?